-Article 7 para.
-1 DPA states that "personal data must be protected against unauthorised processing through adequate technical and organisational measures".
+Yes, according to article 7 para.
+1 DPA, "personal data must be protected against unauthorised processing through adequate technical and organisational measures".

-Moreover, article 8 of the ODPA provides details on the level of security: anyone who, as a private individual, processes personal data or provides a data communication network shall ensure the confidentiality, availability and integrity of the data in order to ensure an appropriate level of data protection.
+Moreover, article 8 ODPA provides details on the level of security: anyone who, as a private individual, processes personal data or provides a data communication network shall ensure the confidentiality, availability and integrity of the data in order to ensure an appropriate level of data protection.